CamzM/ETH-AVAX---DegenToken/README.md

 }
 ```

-9. Edit the deploy.js (in the scripts folder)
+10. Edit the deploy.js (in the scripts folder), also in the avalanche-project

 ### deploy.js
 ```